Skip to Content

 You should definitely add them to your travel plans!

-The Lone Star State is home to a variety of natural wonders, from desert landscapes to lush forests.
-And hidden away in these diverse ecosystems are a number of beautiful waterfalls.
+The Lone Star State has various natural wonders, from desert landscapes to lush forests.
+And hidden away in these diverse ecosystems are several beautiful waterfalls.

-While some require a bit of effort to reach, trails lead to many of these hidden gems.
+While some require effort, trails lead to many of these hidden gems.

 There are some really cool waterfalls in Texas.